NikitaSemisoshenko/project-cinema/README.md

 * completing order
 * view order history
 # Project structure
-The Cinema-Project based on a 3-tier architecture
+The project_cinema based on a 3-tier architecture
 * controllers for handling requests and responses
 * service layer with business logic
 * DAO layer that works with database

-The Cinema-Project based on Spring and Hibernate frameworks.
+The project_cinema based on Spring and Hibernate frameworks.
 All service and dao classes is beans.
 They are handles by Spring Framework.
 All users passwords encrypted with BCrypt algorithm.
 Hibernate framework responsible for mapping entities with ORM.